metrom-xyz/monorepo/packages/frontend/CONTRIBUTING.md

 # Contributing

-This document provides detailed instructions on contributing to the Metrom frontend, which is built with Next.js and uses `pnpm` as the package manager.
+This document provides detailed instructions on contributing to the Metrom frontend, which is built with Next.js and uses `npm` as the package manager.

 ## Getting started

-To begin, install the package dependencies using `pnpm`.
+To begin, install the package dependencies using `npm`.
 Run the following command from the root of the project:

 ```
-pnpm install
+npm install
 ```

 ### Building the packages